Britain's ASOS adds to retail gloom with profit warning

 ASOS highlighted a high level of discounting and promotional activity across the market.

-The group said sales rose 14 per cent to 656 million pounds in the three months to Nov.
-30. Sales increased by 26 per cent in its 2017-18 year.
+The group said sales rose 14 per cent to £656 million in the three months to Nov 30.
+Sales increased by 26 per cent in its 2017-18 year.

-"We are taking all appropriate actions and our ambitions for ASOS have not changed," Chief Executive Nick Beighton said.
+"We are taking all appropriate actions and our ambitions for ASOS have not changed," chief executive Nick Beighton said.
+REUTERS